beatngu13/visual-testing/README.md

 ## Empirical Results & Discussion

-Please refer to our paper for an overview of the results and discussion.
+Please refer to our paper ["Visual Testing of GUIs by Abstraction"](https://arxiv.org/abs/2007.10419) for an overview of the results and discussion.
 Further details such as screenshots and test reports can be found in the `eval` folder.